 Defining The Solution:

-Smarter CitiesA Smart City is planned primarily to improve the quality of life of the citizens that will dwell in it.
+Smarter CitiesA Smart City is planned primarily to improve the quality of life of the citizens that dwell (and will dwell) in it.
 It is judged to be "smart" because it relies on the use of digital technology to bring about such life's qualities.

 Each smart city should share this common objective, yet different smart city projects would be planned and implemented differently from one another.